Telescopes

 - A 20-inch f/13 Cassegrain on a substantial English Cross-Axis mount.

-- It was the first telescope set up at the Observatory in 1970 and named after Lou Marsh, the first director of the Observatory.
+- The first telescope to be installed at Bayfordbury, in 1970.
+It was later named after Lou Marsh, the first director of the Observatory.

-- Originally built as a 16-inch Cassegrain/Newtonian by Astronomical Equipment of Luton, and later modified by them in the mid-1980s to take the larger 20-inch mirror.
+- Originally built as a 16-inch (41cm) Cassegrain/Newtonian by Astronomical Equipment of Luton, and later modified by them in the mid-1980s to take the larger 20-inch (50cm) mirror.

 Robert Priddey Telescope (RPT)

-- It is equipped with an Moravian Instruments G4-9000 full frame (36mm) camera, with BVRI filters.
+- It is nominally equipped with an Moravian Instruments G4-9000 full frame camera, but is occasionally fitted with other instruments for student research projects.

 James Hough Telescope (JHT)